Jiang Zhenbang: 2023

 2023 was a breakthrough year for Jiang and Wei.
 They started the season by reaching the final of the Indonesia Masters as qualifiers, where they placed second to teammates Feng Yanzhe and Huang Dongping.
 Jiang was also part of China's team that won the 2023 Asia Mixed Team Championships.

 Following this, he and Wei won the Ruichang China Masters and then earned their first BWF World Tour title at the Swiss Open, edging Malaysians Goh Soon Huat and Shevon Jemie Lai 21–17, 19–21, 21–17 in the final.
 They also captured the 2023 Asian Championships crown after overcoming seniors Zheng Siwei and Huang Yaqiong in two straight games.

 In the second half of the year, the pair were runners-up at the Korea Open and went on to take a bronze medal on their World Championships debut, where they fell to Zheng Siwei and Huang Yaqiong in the semi-finals.
-They also fell short in the final of Arctic Open.
+They also lost in the final of Arctic Open.

 The duo then secured their first Super 750 title at the French Open by beating veterans Tang Chun Man and Tse Ying Suet in three games and added another runner-up finish at the Korea Masters.
 At the BWF Awards in December, Jiang and Wei were named Most Improved Player of the Year, in recognition of their rapid rise in the world rankings.